toshiro9117/TBH-Item-Generator/README.md

 - https://taskbarhero.wiki/gear

 ## Recommend
-- I recommend to use dummy account for this since this can get you banned if caught
+- Use a secondary (dummy) account, as this may result in a ban if detected.
-- If you know how to use this then you can use it on you main acc at your own risk.
+- If you choose to use your main account, you do so at your own risk.
-- I recommend to farm up chest first once you got all chest apply this generator to generate items in one go.
+- It is recommended to collect all chests first, then use the generator to obtain items in a single session.
-- Dont sell to the market, synthesis or craft the generated items or gear use it as equipment only.
+- Do not sell, synthesize, or craft generated items or gear.
+Use them as equipment only.

 ## Files